emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 1. Shold be the data in memory an object or an data structure?
 2. ACID, consistency of the object in memory and its record in the database.

-I do not have an unequivocal opinion on the first question.
+I do not have the unequivocal opinion on the first question.
-We live in a world of objects, and that's why object-oriented programming has emerged.
+We live in the world of objects, and that's why object-oriented programming has emerged.
-Human easier to think objects.
+It's easier for human to think by objects.
 In Python, even elementary types are complete objects, with methods, inheritance, and so on.

 What is the difference between a data structure and an object?
 In Python, this difference is highly conditional.